meta-toolkit/meta-toolkit.org/classify-tutorial.md

 line of code**, and then discuss more complicated examples later on.

 The first step in setting up your classification task is, of course, selecting your corpus.
-MeTA's built-in `classify` program supports the following corpus inputs:

-- anything from which an `inverted_index` can be generated
-- pre-processed, libsvm-formatted corpora

-MeTA's internal representation for its `forward_index` uses libsvm-formatted data, so if you already have your data in this format you are encouraged to use it.
-Otherwise, you can generate libsvm-formatted data automatically from any existing `inverted_index`.
+MeTA's built-in `classify` program works with all of MeTA's [corpus formats][corpus-formats], giving you a lot of freedom in how you decide to store your unprocessed data.

+[corpus-formats]: /overview-tutorial.html#corpus-input-formats

+MeTA uses a compressed format for its internal `forward_index` representation, but you can at any point in time dump the contents of your `forward_index` to a libsvm-formatted data file by using the provided `forward-to-libsvm` tool if you would like to feed the data to another tool not yet integrated with MeTA itself.

 ## Creating a Forward Index From Scratch